 Purchasing a Timeshare

-Timeshares can be a great way to vacation in beautiful spots around the world.
-For those who don't want to spend the money for a second home in Miami Beach or Acapulco, buying into a timeshare vacation home can be just the ticket.
-You'll get a week on the beach or a ski trip to the mountains without all the worry of homeownership.
+Timeshares are properties with shared ownership, often for vacation purposes.
+Timeshares can be a great way to vacation in beautiful spots worldwide.
+Buying a timeshare vacation home can be the solution for those who don't want to spend the money for a second home.
+You'll get a floating week on the beach or a ski trip to the mountains without worrying about home ownership.

 The High-Pressure Sales Pitch

-One of the biggest turnoffs for many people who might consider buying into a timeshare is the high-pressure sales tactics agents are known to use.
+One of the biggest turnoffs for many people considering buying into a timeshare resort is the high-pressure sales tactics agents are known to use.

 - What motivates you?
 What's important to you?